Book Now

 • Witness the three chowks or courtyards of Lalitpur Durbar Square and the famous Patan Museum.

-• Visit the Newari traditional villages of Bungmati and Khokana and understand Newari culture and tradition.
+• Visit the Newari traditional villages of Bungmati and Khokana and understand Newari culture and traditions.

 • Visit the bustling market of Mangal Bazaar to find traditional crafts, souvenirs, and local delicacies.

-• Blend in to see various Jatra and celebrations during festive time, including Rato Machindranath Jatra.
+• Blend in to see various Jatras and celebrations during festive times, including Rato Machindranath Jatra.

 History of Patan